 Alternatively, you can use the WPForms block to add the form to a WordPress post or page.
 Go ahead and edit the post or page where you want to add the form.

-Once you are in the WordPress content editor, add the WPForms block to your post edit area.
+Once you are in the WordPress content editor, you can add the WPForms block to your post edit area.
 After that, just select the form you created earlier from the drop-down menu.

 You can now save your post or page.

-Next, visit your website to see your form with dynamic field values in action.
+Next, you might want to visit your website to see your form with dynamic field values in action.

 WPForms also allows you to dynamically fill form fields using URL parameters.
 This feature allows you to create smart links that automatically pass down information to the form and fill it in for your users to submit.

-First, you need to create a new form or edit an existing form in WPForms.
-Once you are done creating your form, switch to the Settings tab in the left column and then select the ‘General’ tab.
+First, you need to create a new form or edit an existing one in WPForms.
+Once you are done creating your form, you’ll want to switch to the ‘Settings’ tab in the left column and then select the ‘General’ tab.

 On this screen, you need to click the toggle for the ‘Enable Prefill by URL’ option.